Introduction

 - a short excerpt

-- or preview text
+- summary or preview text

-Instead of receiving the entire article.
+instead of the full article.

-- Mailchimp RSS campaigns may only display excerpts
+- Mailchimp RSS campaigns display only excerpts

-- RSS readers may show incomplete content
+- RSS readers show incomplete content

-- automation tools may not receive full articles
+- automation tools cannot access full articles

-- podcast or media feeds may require additional configuration
+- podcast or media feeds require additional configuration

 When You Need Full-Content RSS Feeds